 Our first topic is all about our families.
 We will be reading lots of exciting books about family life and creating some fantastic art linked to them.
 Very excitingly, some of our parents will be coming into class to talk about their jobs.
 This is so we can meet all the parents and learn about what they do and find out about all those different jobs our parents do when they go to work.

 During the term we will add lots of photos and pictures of all the interesting learning we get up to so our parents can see all the fun we are having.

 Reception children from Class 1 had a go on the computers in our computer room today (Friday).
 We used the 2Publish programme to draw our portraits.

 Bean bags and heads, shoulders, knees and toes today!
 We got our hearts pumping with lots of jumping, catching and dancing in PE.
 Great work Class 1!

-Making jelly in Class 1.
-What do you thin will happen to it when it is cooled down?
+Science Experiment: Making jelly in Class 1.
+What do you think will happen to it when it has cooled down?

 Thank you to Willow's mum for talking to us today (Monday 1st October) about your job as a nail technician.
 The children loved to hear about your job and really got creative drawing nail art and make up on the pictures you brought in for them.
 Thank you.